Shivajinagar, Pune: Transport

 The Mumbai – Pune old national highway begins from Shivajinagar which links Pune to Mumbai.

-MSRTC lt operates a bus station that connects Pune to almost all cities in Maharashtra as well in neighboring states.
+MSRTC operates a bus station that connects Pune to almost all cities in Maharashtra as well in neighboring states.
 Shivajinagar is well connected to other parts of the city by local PMPML buses.

-Shivajinagar has Shivajinagar railway station.
+Shivajinagar has Shivaji Nagar railway station.
 Pune to Lonavla suburban trains and few long-distance trains make a stop here at Shivajinagar and Pune railway stations.